Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 My one complaint about the user experience though is that as you pop open lessons and quizzes from within the coursework, they open in new browser tabs.
 This always annoys me to no end.
 Instead of just being able to click the ‘back’ button, you have to go up and close out the browser window.

 I know, it sounds like such a whiny complaint, and it is, but these little things add up.
 If you’re powering through a sequence of video lessons and quizzes, before you know it you’ve got 20 tabs open and don’t know which one is which.
 Plus, it catches you up every time you go to hit ‘back.’
 A small gripe, but a valid one I think.

 Kaplan GRE Classes

-In my opinion, nothing matches up to an in-person course – assuming you get a solid instructor.
-The face-to-face instruction, side tips that come with being there in person, the extra personalized attention – it all adds up and provides true value.
-My Kaplan class experience was fairly pleasant.
+My Kaplan class experience was overall very effective.
 The class size was a little large, but the instructor was excellent.
 He was clearly a GRE math guru, but was very well versed in the verbal material as well.

 Kaplan GRE Tutoring

 If you’re after a little personalized attention with a Kaplan instructor, 1-on-1 tutoring can be purchased through the Kaplan website.
 Kaplan’s private tutoring packages start at around $2,300 and offer anywhere from 10 to 40 hours depending on your needs.